- COVID-19 Vaccine Information

-- No visitors are allowed in the hospital from 6 p.m. – 7 a.m. overnight, unless accompanying a maternity patient.
+- No visitors are allowed in the hospital from 6 p.m. – 7 a.m., unless accompanying a maternity patient.

 Visitors at Mercer Health

-- ICU & Acute Care Units: (1) adult visitor allowed for the duration of stay.
+- ICU & Acute Care Units: (1) adult visitor per day.

 - Pediatrics: (2) adult visitors allowed at a time